 Read on to find out which other streaming services offer all the channels you need.

-Other than that, the streaming services listed below are going to be the only legal way to watch the NHL playoffs online.
+Other than that, the streaming services listed below are going to be the only way to watch the NHL playoffs online.

-How to Watch NHL Playoffs Without Cable: At a Glance
+NHL Playoffs: At a Glance

 The hardest part about streaming the NHL playoffs without cable is making sure you have access to all of the channels you need.
 Luckily, there are a few streaming services that provide access to each of the required channels, so you’d be able to watch the NHL playoffs online through one app.